ryan4orce/fullstackbootcamp/lab_manage_workloads/lab_manage_workloads.rst

 Workload Management
 +++++++++++++++++++

-Now that you have a couple VMs deployed, let’s have some fun and explore some of the VM management tasks with AHV.
+Now that you have a VM deployed, let’s have some fun and explore some of the VM management tasks with AHV.

 Power Actions and Console Access ................................